zhenkewu/CFRL/JOSS/paper.md

-An RL policy is counterfactually fair if, at every time step, it would assign the same decisions with the same probability for an individual had the individual belong to a different subgroup defined by some sensitive attribute (such as race and gender).
+An RL policy is counterfactually fair if, at every time step, it would assign the same decisions with the same probability for an individual had the individual belong to a different subgroup defined by some sensitive attribute (such as race and gender) while the rest of the history remains unchanged.
 At its core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias can often be seen as a result of the observed sensitive